-- Focus of the program is to develop life skills which include communication skills, self-help skills, and an introduction to basic academic skills - CCAC provides support for therapy-based programming in the areas of occupational therapy, physiotherapy, and nursing support - An IEP containing specific expectations is designed collaboratively for each student according to learning needs and abilities.
-The IEP is based on, and modified by, the results of continuous assessment and evaluation - Student progress is formally reported as per the reporting structure of the OCDSB on report cards and/or IEP

-It includes a transition plan and should include work experience opportunities, as appropriate
+- Focus of the program is to develop life skills which include communication skills, self-help skills, and an introduction to basic academic skills - CHEO School Based Rehabilitation Services provide support for therapy-based programming in the areas of occupational therapy and physiotherapy.
+LHIN School Health Professional Services provide nursing support. - An IEP containing specific expectations is designed collaboratively for each student according to learning needs and abilities.
+The IEP is based on, and modified by, the results of continuous assessment and evaluation - Student progress is formally reported as per the reporting structure of the OCDSB on report cards and/or IEP - It includes a transition plan and should include work experience opportunities, as appropriate

-Special Education Class for Students with Mild Intellectual Disabilities (MID) or Developmental Disabilities (DD) (Storefront Program) - (1 secondary class)
+Special Education Class for Students with Mild Intellectual Disabilities (MID) (Storefront Program) - (1 secondary class)

-- system-based Storefront Program for students with special education needs aged 19-21 years of age with MID or DD - · up to twelve students
+- system-based Storefront Program for students with special education needs aged 19-21 years of age with MID - up to twelve students